 This is an overdue post we never got to write.
 If you don’t follow us on some of our social accounts, then you may not know that we got hitched in September!
 Yes, September, I told you this was an overdue post.
 Now onto our wedding…

 September 27, 2014 was a hot day in the northeast.
-If you don’t remember, and happen to be one of our readers in the northeast, the 27th was the hot, summer day just after a few weeks of cooler, fall-like weather.
-There was not a cloud in the sky!
-We were blessed (or can I use #blessed just this once?) with a gorgeous day, seeing we took a chance on an outdoor reception.
+If you don’t remember, the 27th was a hot summer day.
+Right after a few weeks of cool, fall weather, we got the hottest day.
+However, there was not a cloud in the sky!
+We were blessed (or can I use #blessed just this once?) with a gorgeous day.
+Since we were having an outdoor wedding, we were ecstatic.
 Fatima and I built our day up from scratch.
 Using, my parent’s house as our reception setting, we pulled together an event space to celebrate with friends and family.

 One thing we realized is the world is much different today than when our parents’ were married.
 The rules different, the etiquette has changed, and the financing no longer sits on the bride’s parents’ shoulders (traditionally speaking).
 For the most part, the information provided via these wedding “tips” websites did not make sense for nor help us plan our day.
 In a way, we went against some of these rules, while still keeping a hint of tradition.
 Don’t get me wrong, we wanted a wedding.
 If we truly didn’t want to big ‘to-do’ we would have eloped.
 We wanted to shift our planning into the “21st century.”